terabin/Gemini/README.md

 - Portable, no-install application
 - Much more!

-## Tasks to do
+## Tasks to do, in priority order

+- [ ] Correct bugs in view implementation...
 - [ ] Fix authorization between Github and Appveyor for deployment.
-- [ ] Switch to ScintillaNet 3.5 (Newer, better, but a hassle to fix the incompatibles between current version)
-- [ ] Add multi-selection functionality to Tree View.
 - [ ] Add Drag and Drop functionality to Tree View.
 - [ ] Add Ctrl+Tab/Ctrl+Shift+Tab shortcuts for switching for tabs
-- [x] Adapt the update methods to work with the new Git-Repo.
+- [ ] Maybe add multi-selection functionality to Tree View.
 - [ ] Fix poor implementation of menu bar auto-hiding/-showing.
+- [ ] Switch to ScintillaNet 3.5 (Newer, better, but a hassle to fix the incompatibles between current version)

+- [x] Adapt self-updater to work with Github.

 ## Versioning
 Version is defined as `MAJOR.MINOR.PATCH`, where: